A 5-day road trip itinerary for the Great Ocean Road

 Top tips…

 - Torquay is pretty hot on people sleeping in their vans.
-We spoke to a few people that got fines here, so be careful.
+We spoke to a few people who got fines here, so be careful.
 I’d suggest booking a site.

-You can locate all that is mentioned in this blog post on the Google map that I have created for you below…
+You can find everything mentioned in this blog post on the Google Map I created for you below…

-Top tip: Download Google maps and open this up on your phone to navigate on the road.
+Top tip: Download Google Maps and open it up on your phone to navigate on the road.

-If you’re picking up from here too, catch train to Flinders Street and then take the tram (59) to Hawker Street.
-Travellers Autobarn is 10 minute walk from there.
+If you’re picking up from here too, catch the train to Flinders Street and then take the tram (59) to Hawker Street.
+Travellers Autobarn is a 10-minute walk from there.

 - Melbourne to Torquay main surf beach